PrsPrsBK/tern-def-webextensions/README.md

 In case of that you would like to use nightly.

-`npm run build -- --repository /path/to/local/nightly/repository --channel nightly`
+`npm run build -- --mozilla-repo /path/to/local/nightly/repository --channel nightly`

 This create `webextensions-desktop-nightly.json`.
 `--channel` option only effects to filename.